What is Socially Conscious Sheltering?

 Compassionate euthanasia is a gift.
 It is not acceptable to let a terminally ill, suffering animal languish in a cage until it dies naturally when compassionate euthanasia can ease that endless pain.
 It is not acceptable to house a known dangerous animal who cannot be safely placed in the community for years until it goes crazy in a cage.
 Each euthanasia decision is difficult, and every decision must consider the welfare of the individual animal.

 Moving dogs and cats from communities that do not have homes available for them to communities where people are actively seeking pets saves lives.
 However, bringing pets into a community is a responsibility.
-It is a responsibility to the animals already living in that community to not bring in infectious diseases that would make them sick.
+It is a responsibility to the animals already living in that community not to bring in infectious diseases that would make them sick.
 It is a responsibility to those living within the community to bring in animals that will live in harmony.
-And there is a responsibility to the community from which animals are being moved to impact that community’s animal welfare struggles through humane education and spay and neuter programs
+And there is a responsibility to the community from which animals are being moved to impact that community’s animal welfare struggles through humane education and spay/neuter programs.

 Socially Conscious Shelters are committed to full transparency.
 This can include reporting accurate statistics, sharing policies, and fully and quickly admitting when mistakes are made.
 Integrity must be the foundation of all decisions.
 Every shelter can learn something from every other shelter—it is important to be curious and to share innovative solutions to common problems.
 Only by working together can we ensure the best outcomes for all animals.